 Knowing what is going on at your house when you’re not at home is a good thing.
 Video doorbells, motion sensors, and cameras can let you see what is happening remotely.
 They can be particularly useful for monitoring a vacation home.

-Smart devices can also make your life and home more efficient.
+Smart devices can make your life and home more efficient.
 They can let you know about that leaky pipe before any severe damage occurs or turn off your sprinklers if it’s already been raining.

 9 Types of Popular Smart Home Sensors